Soorya01-prog/Soorya01-prog/README.md

         "Spring Boot (advanced)"
     };

-    String funFact = "Built a printing platform used by 1000+ students!";
+    String funFact = "My project is used by 1000+ students in college!";

     String motto() {
-        return "Automate the boring, build the impactful.";
+        return "There is no substitute for hard work.";
     }
 }
 ```